 Applicants for Chief Examiner must complete Part B. If you are applying for membership of more than one committee, please submit a separate application form for each committee.
 Please ensure you provide information relevant to each of the selection criteria.

-If your application for Chief Examiner is unsuccessful, we will consider you for appointment to the committees you nominated in Part A. If you do not wish to be considered for committee membership, please tick the box as indicated.
+If your application for Chief Examiner is unsuccessful, we will consider you for appointment to the committees you nominated on page 1 of your application.

 The application form can be completed electronically.
 In this case, after you have completed the application, print a hard copy, get the required signatures (yours and your principal or supervisor) and send it to the address below.

 - Chief Examiner applications are now open.
 The closing date is Monday 31 July 2017.

 - Committee Member applications are now open.
 The closing date is Monday 21 August 2017.